Tax Advantages of Treasury Securities

 Note: Treasury will cease to offer Series HH Bonds after August 31, 2004.

-Treasury Bills, Notes, Bonds and Treasury Inflation-Protected Securities (TIPS)
+Treasury Bills, Notes, Bonds, Floating Rate Notes (FRNs), and Treasury Inflation-Protected Securities (TIPS)

-Owners of Treasury notes, bonds and Treasury Inflation-protected securities (TIPS) receive interest payments every six months, which must be reported as interest income on their federal tax return in the year received.
+Owners of Treasury notes, Treasury bonds, and Treasury Inflation-Protected Securities (TIPS) receive interest payments every six months.
+Owners must report the interest as interest income on the federal tax return for the year received.
 The inflation adjustment for TIPS is reportable each year, unlike the inflation adjustment for I Bonds.
-Interest from Treasury bills must be reported in the year the bill matures or is sold.
+Interest from Treasury bills must be reported for the year the bill matures or is sold.

-As with savings bonds, the earnings on Treasury marketable securities are exempt from state and local income taxes.
+As with savings bonds, the earnings on Treasury bills, notes, bonds, FRNs, and TIPS are exempt from state and local income taxes.